 World Language Education Program (Chinese, French, German, Italian, Japanese, Latin, Portuguese and Spanish Majors and Minors)

-Note: The undergraduate World Language Education Program, including the Chinese major, will be suspended in the fall of 2020.
-A new, graduate-level program is being developed for teacher certification in these languages.
+The undergraduate World Language Education Program, including the Chinese major, was suspended in the fall of 2020 and will be discontinued at the undergraduate level as of fall 2023.
+A new, graduate-level program in World Language Education is under development and will provide teacher certification in these languages.
+Contact the Department of Curriculum and Instruction, email@example.com, regarding the status of this new program.

 The mission of the World Language Education (WLE) program is (1) to promote a community-based approach to world language instruction; (2) to educate teachers who understand different cultures, are proficient in their languages, routinely visit other countries, and can build bridges across nations, races, socioeconomic groups, cultures, and languages; and (3) to certify teachers who are prepared to serve the global needs of increasingly multicultural and multilingual schools and are strongly committed to act for a world in which shared understanding through conflict resolution, negotiation and communication are guiding principles.